Abnormal psychology: Family management skill development (Family systems therapy)

 Family management skills can be taught by family therapists, and include methods such as improving supervision, disciplinary practices, and creating environments that allow for positive interactions between parents and children.

-Child-parent attachment development (Family systems therapy)
+Child–parent attachment development (Family systems therapy)

-Child-parent attachment development involves altering or creating relationships between parents and children, in attempts to create secure bases for the child, and to facilitate trust, independence, and positive perceptions of family relationships.
+Child–parent attachment development involves altering or creating relationships between parents and children, in attempts to create secure bases for the child, and to facilitate trust, independence, and positive perceptions of family relationships.
+We see these situations a lot more than we think which makes some spectrums of abnormal psychology more normal, and more common.
 These goals are often achieved by creating understanding regarding behaviors, creating opportunities for attachment, and increasing the family's ability to think about their history and relationships.

+Stigmatization and negative connotations

+One of the primary criticisms of the term "Abnormal Psychology" is its contribution to the stigmatization of individuals with mental health conditions.
+The label "abnormal" implies a deviation from a societal norm, which can reinforce negative stereotypes and social exclusion.
+Critics argue that such language can lead to individuals feeling marginalized, perpetuating a sense of "otherness" and reinforcing the stigma associated with mental health issues.